dsbowen/hemlock/docs_md/tutorial/compile.md

 In this part of the tutorial, you'll implement a confirmation page using compile functions.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.5/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.5/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

 ## Why compile functions?

 Compile functions run just before a page's html is compiled.
 This allows us to make our survey responsive to participants.